peterholko/siege_perilous/README.md

 Zombies will stop attacking anyone adjacent to the Monolith.

+Zombies are spawning from nearby crypt.
+Crypt will have to be destroyed before area becomes safer.

+Wild Animals are not affected by the Monolith.

 Resources will be available on ship wreck to start a settlement.

 If starter villager dies: